You want to know how to write a book, but you’re not sure where to start.

 If you are writing a cozy mystery, imagine your reader with legs curled up on a sofa and a box of chocolates.

-When you can vividly imagine your readers, it is amazing how rarely you will strike a bout of writer’s block.
+When you can vividly imagine your readers, it is amazing how rarely you will experience writer’s block.

-You will know exactly who you are writing for, and it will help you turn into a true storyteller.
+You will know exactly who you are writing for, which will help you become a true storyteller.

 All writers create a mental image of their imaginary characters, so why not imaginary readers?